-"To provide for a framework for determining the salaries and allowances of the President, members of the National Assembly, permanent delegates to the National Council of Provinces, Deputy President, Ministers, Deputy Ministers, traditional leaders, Khoi-San leaders, non-traditional leader members [of traditional councils, non-traditional leader members of kingship or queenship councils, non-traditional leader members of traditional subcouncils, non-traditional leader members of principal traditional councils; members of local Houses of Traditional Leaders, members of provincial houses of Traditional Leaders and members of the National House of Traditional Leaders] and members of houses; to provide for a framework for determining the upper limit of salaries and allowances of Premiers, members of Executive Councils, members of provincial legislatures and members of Municipal Councils; to provide for a framework for determining pension and medical aid benefits of office bearers; to provide for the repeal of certain laws; and to provide for matters connected therewith."
+'To provide for a framework for determining the salaries and allowances of the President, members of the National Assembly, permanent delegates to the National Council of Provinces, Deputy President, Ministers, Deputy Ministers, traditional leaders, Khoi-San leaders, non-traditional leader members of traditional and Khoi-San councils, non-traditional leader members of kingship or queenship councils, non-traditional leader members of traditional sub-councils, non-traditional leader members of principal traditional councils; members of local Houses of Traditional and Khoi-San Leaders, members of provincial houses of Traditional and Khoi-San Leaders and members of the National House of Traditional and Khoi-San Leaders; to provide for a framework for determining the upper limit of salaries and allowances of Premiers, members of Executive Councils, members of provincial legislatures and members of Municipal Councils; to provide for a framework for determining pension and medical aid benefits of office bearers; to provide for the repeal of certain laws; and to provide for matters connected therewith.".

-- 3. Section 1 of the Remuneration Act is hereby amended- - (a) by the substitution for the definition of "benefits" of the following definition:

-"'benefits' [means] in respect of a traditional leader, Khoi-San leader, non-traditional leader member [of a traditional council, non-traditional leader members of traditional sub-councils, non-traditional leader members of principal traditional councils; a member of a kingship or queenship council; non-traditional members of kingship or queenship councils, a member of a local House of Traditional Leaders, a member of a provincial house of Traditional Leaders and a member of the National House of Traditional Leaders] and member of a house means those benefits which the President may determine in terms of section 5(3), and in respect of all other office bearers, the contributions contemplated in sections 8(2) and (5) and 9(2) and (5);";
+- 3. Section 1 of the Remuneration Act is hereby amended- - (a) by the substitution for the definition of "benefits" of the following definition: "benefits' [means] in respect of a traditional leader, Khoi-San leader, non-traditional leader member [of a traditional council, non-traditional leader members of traditional sub-councils, non-traditional leader members of principal traditional councils; a member of a kingship or queenship council; non-traditional members of kingship or queenship councils, a member of a local House of Traditional Leaders, a member of a provincial house of Traditional Leaders and a member of the National House of Traditional Leaders] and member of a house means those benefits which the President may determine in terms of section 5(3), and in respect of all other office bearers, the contributions contemplated in sections 8(2) and (5) and 9(2) and (5);";

-- (b) by the insertion after the definition of "Executive Council" of the following definitions: - "'Khoi-San leader' means a Khoi-San leader as defined in section 1 of the Traditional and Khoi-San Leadership Act, 2015; "member of a house' means a member of the National House of Traditional and Khoi-San Leaders, a provincial house of traditional and Khoi-San leaders as established in accordance with the relevant provisions of the Traditional and Khoi-San Leadership Act, 2015, or any applicable provincial legislation;"; - (c) by the insertion after the definition of "Minister" of the following definition:
+(b) by the insertion after the definition of "Executive Council" of the following definitions:

+"'Khoi-San leader' means a Khoi-San leader as defined in section 1 of the Traditional and Khoi-San Leadership Act, 2024;

+'member of a house' means a member of the National House of Traditional and Khoi-San Leaders, a provincial house of traditional and Khoi-San leaders and a local house of traditional and Khoi-San leaders as established in accordance with the relevant provisions of the Traditional and Khoi-San Leadership Act, 2019, prior to the repeal of that Act, or established in accordance with the relevant provisions of the Traditional and Khoi-San Leadership Act, 2024, or any applicable provincial legislation;";

+- (c) by the insertion after the definition of "Minister" of the following definition: